louieyan/r4ds-exercise-solutions/visualize.md

 <div class="answer">

-From the [position_jitter](http://docs.ggplot2.org/current/position_jitter.html) documentation, there are two arguments to jitter: `width` and `height`, which control the amount of vertical and horizontal jitter.
+From the [`geom_jitter()`](https://ggplot2.tidyverse.org/reference/geom_jitter.html) documentation, there are two arguments to jitter:

-No horizontal jitter
+- `width` controls the amount of vertical displacement, and
+- `height` controls the amount of horizontal displacement.

+The defaults values of `width` and `height` will introduce noise in both directions.
+Here is what the plot looks like with the default values of `height` and `width`.

 ```r
 ggplot(data = mpg, mapping = aes(x = cty, y = hwy)) +